 |Ivor Lewisb ||Right thoracotomy |

 |Direct-vision thoracic dissection |

 |Good proximal margin |

 |Brigham THEd ||Muscle-sparing right thoracotomy |

 Direct-vision esophageal dissection

-Cervical anastomosis avoids morbidity of an intrathoracic leak ...
+Cervical anastomosis avoids morbidity of an intrathoracic leak and anastomosis ...